Raphaël Patron Akakpo: WAFA SC

 Promoted to head coach of WAFA in 2016, Akakpo expressed desire to ameliorate the pitch conditions of the Ghanaian Premier League, leading WAFA to their first ever away victory in 27 attempts, beating Wa All Stars 4–1.

 In March 2022, Akakpo was appointed head coach of Cheetah F.C. of Kasoa, Ghana.
+He then coached Kotoku Royals and afterwards Victory Club Warriors.